Detecting and attributing air pollution impacts during SSSI condition assessment 2009

 Stevens, C.J., Caporn, S.J.M., Maskell, L.C., Smart, S.M., Dise, N.B. & Gowing, D.J.
 2009.
 Detecting and attributing air pollution impacts during SSSI condition assessment.
 JNCC Report No. 426, JNCC, Peterborough, ISSN 0963-8091.

-Data from a regional survey and several long-term experiments were used to identify potential indicators for N deposition in heathlands.
+Data from a regional survey and several long-term experiments were used to identify potential indicators for N deposition.

 Communications, JNCC publisher